God Save the King: Saint Vincent and the Grenadines

 "God Save the King" is the royal anthem of Saint Vincent and the Grenadines.
 It is played on royal and vice-regal occasions.
 The Vice-Regal Salute to the governor general is composed of the chorus of "God Save the King" and followed by that of the National Anthem, "Saint Vincent, Land so Beautiful".

 All proclamations in Saint Vincent and the Grenadines end with the phrase: "God Save the King".

-Solomon Islands

-"God Save the King" was translated into the Lau language in 1945: